METALS-London aluminium prices rebound on Russian supply concerns

 By Naveen Thukral

-SINGAPORE, March 23 (Reuters) - London aluminium prices rose on Wednesday, recouping the previous session's losses, as risks of supply shortages amid the heightened Russia-Ukraine conflict underpinned the market.
+SINGAPORE, March 23 (Reuters) - London aluminium prices rose on Wednesday, recouping losses from the previous session, as risks of supply shortages amid the heightened Russia-Ukraine conflict underpinned the market.

 "The ban on Australian sales of alumina to Russia could see production of aluminium suffer," ANZ said in a note.
 "Australian imports make up 20% of Russia's total alumina imports.
 The threat of disruption across the rest of the base metals is also rising."